Encyclopedia Astronautica: Articles

+Since 2019, the site is no longer updated or maintained.
+Although it contains a great deal of information, not all of it is correct.

+History

 Founded in 1994 and maintained for most of its existence by space enthusiast and author Mark Wade.
 He has been collecting such information for most of his life.
 Between 1996 and 2000 the site was hosted by Friends and Partners in Space.
-The site is no longer updated or maintained and is now considered as partially unreliable.
-Although it contains a great deal of information, not all of it is correct.

 Reception and accolades

-The American Astronautical Society gave the site the Ordway Award for Sustained Excellence in Spaceflight History which "recognizes exceptional, sustained efforts to inform and educate on spaceflight and its history through one or more media" in 2015, the award's initial year.
+The American Astronautical Society gave the site the Ordway Award for Sustained Excellence in Spaceflight History, which "recognizes exceptional, sustained efforts to inform and educate on spaceflight and its history through one or more media", in 2015, the award's initial year.
+The award is named for U.S. space engineer and author Frederick I. Ordway III (1927–2014).

 Telepolis journalist Marcus Hammerschmitt warmly recommended the Encyclopedia Astronautic to anyone interested in space flight, and speculated that its articles might become valued material for future researcher of cultural history.

-Reliability controversy

-As the web site has not been peer reviewed and errors have been identified which have not been corrected, most space scholars consider the site to be unreliable.
+In 2006, the American space historian Stephen B. Johnson stated that Encyplopedia Astronautica "has become a popular Internet source for space history.
+Unfortunately, while it contains a great deal of information, not all of it is correct.
+Space historians have noticed a variety of factual problems, and unfortunately these problems have not been consistently repaired.
+Since this is not a peer-reviewed source and historical errors have not always been fixed, this cannot be considered a reliable source, despite its impressive appearance.
+Many other online sources have the same problem."